docker-mailserver/docker-mailserver/README.md

 If you got any problems with SPF and/or forwarding mails, give [SRS](https://github.com/roehling/postsrsd/blob/master/README.md) a try.
 You enable SRS by setting `ENABLE_SRS=1`.
 See the variable description for further information.

 #### For informational purposes

-Your config folder will be mounted in `/tmp/docker-mailserver/`.
-To understand how things work on boot, please have a look at [start-mailserver.sh](https://github.com/tomav/docker-mailserver/blob/master/target/start-mailserver.sh)

 `restart: always` ensures that the mail server container (and Filebeat/ELK containers when using the mail server together with ELK stack) is automatically restarted by Docker in cases like a Docker service or host restart or container exit.